cawilsonvitro/inst_code/readme.md

 write script to handle copying files from docker container over to other computers which will ssh into docker container and copy files to repo

+need to do full test with vdap

+client reconnect in app and starts without tcp working

+need to get it closing nicely

 done: